pp-mo/ncdata/docs/userdocs/user_guide/howtos.rst

 ``"auto-chunking with dtype.itemsize == 0 is not supported, please pass in `chunks` explicitly."``

-When you have done this, Dask will return the variable data as a numpy *object* array containing Python strings.
-You probably still need to (manually) convert that to something more tractable to work with it effectively.
+When you do this, Dask returns the variable data as a numpy *object* array, containing Python strings.
+You will probably also want to (manually) convert that to something more tractable, to work with it effectively.

-For example, something like :
+For example, something like this :

 .. code-block:: python